geirawsm/swaylockcomics/README.md

 ## Short description

-This script gets the latest strip for Lunch from tu.no which is added on top of a pixelated screenshot of your desktop.
+This script gets the latest strip of a comic which is added on top of a pixelated screenshot of your desktop.
 This image is then used in i3lock.

+Comics included:
+- Lunch (no)
+- Pondus (no)

+Comics to be included in later releases:
+- xkcd

 If you use multiple displays, the script will only place the comic strip on your primary screen.